Darkelf2024/Darkelf-Browser/README.md

 - Session Management:
 Supports restoring the previous session, including tabs and their state, enhancing usability without compromising security.

-The Darkelf browser employs several anti-fingerprinting techniques to reduce the amount of information that can be used to track users across the web.
-Here are the primary techniques used:

 ## Anti-Fingerprinting Techniques

 - Canvas Fingerprinting Protection: